carina-studio/ULogViewer/docs/installation_and_upgrade.md

 ](https://askubuntu.com/questions/13758/how-can-i-edit-create-new-launcher-items-in-unity-by-hand)

 ## 📦Upgrade
+ULogViewer checks for update periodically when you are using.
+It will notify you to upgrade once the update found.
+Alternatively you can click "Check for update" item in the "Other actions" menu on the right hand side of toolbar to check whether the update is available or not.

-Currently ULogViewer has no installation package nor auto updater.
-To upgrade ULogViewer, you just need to extract new package and override all existing files.
+ULogViewer supports self updating on Windows and Linux, so you just need to click "Update" button and wait for updating completed.
+For macOS user, you just need to download and extract new package, override all existing files to upgrade.

 <br/>📔[Back to Home](index.md)